prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 The last thing we want to do in the *sales_edit* Snippet is to have the window close when we save or update an Event.
 This is where the *form.update = true* line comes in.

-We can use that to check if we should close the snippet and then call the *sales_view* Snippet again to re-draw the updated list of Events.
+We can use that to check if we should close the Snippet and then call the *sales_view* Snippet again to re-draw the updated list of Events.

 ```
 {{#if form.updated}}